The Difference Between a Company Issued Boil Water Recommendation versus Boil Water Advisory

 NJDEP Boil Water Advisories

-Whenever events occur such a large water main break, widespread loss of water system pressure, power outage or treatment disruption that has the potential of allowing contaminants to enter the water system, Middlesex Water, at the instruction of the NJ Department of Environmental Protection, will issue a “boil water advisory”.
+Whenever events occur such as a large water main break, widespread loss of water system pressure, power outage or treatment disruption that has the potential of allowing contaminants to enter the water system, Middlesex Water, at the instruction of the NJ Department of Environmental Protection, will issue a “boil water advisory”.
 This is a notification issued as a preventive measure if there is actual or the possibility that water quality could be compromised.
 In these NJDEP mandated advisories, we will notify the media, OEMs, health departments and affected municipalities, notify affected customers through our DIRECTAlert notification system, post information on our website and post via our Facebook and Twitter platforms.

 Company Boil Water Recommendations